JevanWu/huali/doc/mobile_api/README.md

 ## HTTP Authentication

 All API requests require shared key signature.
-At the moment request signing was implemented by using the `gem 'api-auth'` designed to be used both in the client side and server side.
-See [How it works](https://github.com/mgomes/api_auth#how-it-works) to know how the request signing works.

-If a request with no, or an invalid signing is provided then an error message will be returned with status code 401:
+If a request with no, or an invalid signature, an error message will be returned with status code 401:

 ```json
 {